MituuZ/convo-forge/readme.md

 ## Features

 - Store conversations as files
-- Add context to a session with `-f/--file` flag
+- Add context to a session with `-f/--file` flag and change the context file mid conversation
 - Use commands to modify and customize the current session
 - Prompts are built in the following way and sent using the `/chat` [endpoint (without streaming)](https://github.com/ollama/ollama/blob/main/docs/api.md#chat-request-no-streaming)